Quickstart Tutorial

 client = weaviate.Client(

-url = "https://some-endpoint.weaviate.network", # Replace with your endpoint
+url = "https://WEAVIATE_INSTANCE_URL", # Replace with your Weaviate endpoint

-auth_client_secret=weaviate.AuthApiKey(api_key="YOUR-WEAVIATE-API-KEY"), # Replace w/ your Weaviate instance API key
+auth_client_secret=weaviate.auth.AuthApiKey(api_key="YOUR-WEAVIATE-API-KEY"), # Replace with your Weaviate instance API key

 additional_headers = {